DylanMcD8/FFmpeg-Command-Generator/README.md

 If locally running the Mac version on your machine, you can change the `useAppleScript` variable at the top of `AppDelegate` to `true` to enable one-click running of your generated command in Terminal.
 Use at your own risk.
 Note: this feature is unavaliable in the App Store version due to Apple restrictions.

+This code is provided primarily for reference and demo purposes.
+If you wish to use the code, please do so in accordance with the MIT License, including adding a credit within your app.

 Please view the [website](https://www.sunapps.org/ffmpeg-generator) for more information!